Watch this space! We

 We

-have managed to find some of the incredible Campo del Cielo megacrystals!
+have managed to restock with the incredible Campo del Cielo megacrystals!
 With masses from 135g - 215g, these are stable, spectacular and would be a terrific addition to any collection. |

 |